Equitable Holdings Inc. (EQH) Upgraded Issued by Wall Street Gurus

 Sponsored

+The average price from analysts is $41.54, which is $12.57 above the current price.
 EQH currently public float of 379.25M and currently shorts hold a 1.95% ratio of that float.
-Today, the average trading volume of EQH was 3.20M shares.
+Today, the average trading volume of EQH was 3.19M shares.

 EQH’s Market Performance

-EQH stocks went up by 5.63% for the week, with a monthly jump of 5.48% and a quarterly performance of -1.27%, while its annual performance rate touched -6.11%.
-The volatility ratio for the week stands at 2.60% while the volatility levels for the past 30 days are set at 3.89% for Equitable Holdings Inc..
-The simple moving average for the period of the last 20 days is 5.97% for EQH stocks with a simple moving average of -4.40% for the last 200 days.
+EQH stocks went down by -2.14% for the week, with a monthly jump of 1.43% and a quarterly performance of 3.91%, while its annual performance rate touched -5.01%.
+The volatility ratio for the week stands at 2.75% while the volatility levels for the past 30 days are set at 3.66% for Equitable Holdings Inc..
+The simple moving average for the period of the last 20 days is 3.58% for EQH stocks with a simple moving average of -6.35% for the last 200 days.

 Analysts’ Opinion of EQH